k3simha/Mailserver/README.md

                                         Error connecting to IMAP server: localhost.
                                         111 : Connection refused

-The reason for this might be that IMAP is supposed to be hearing at port 143, then
+The reason for this might be that IMAP is supposed to be hearing at port 143 but it is not, then

                                                 service postfix restart
                                                 service dovecot restart